irenelam22/SudokuSolver/IMPLEMENTATION.md

 ### Testing plan

-To test the output of `create.c` and `solve.c`, we run several hard-coded examples as welll as `fuzzquery` inputs and manually check the outputs.
+To test the output of `create.c` and `solve.c`, we run several hard-coded examples as well as `FuzzTest` inputs and manually check the outputs.
 Both modules have their respective unit tests, as well as an integration test to test the program's functionality as a whole.

 In particular, we check that `create` will create as close to a unique puzzle as possible (please see README and extended pseudo-proof for why we cannot guarantee uniqueness).